(Distinctions are subtleties of language that, when gotten, cause a shift in a belief, behavior, value or attitude.)

 Nobody likes to fail; it feels yucky.

 Failure is a judging of events and/or yourself.
 “I failed to…” has a downer context.
-It’s not about wishing or hoping things had turned out a different way — although those may be in the mix also — it’s primarily about feeling less-than.
+It’s not about wishing things had gone another way, even if that’s part of it.
+It’s primarily about experiencing feelings of inadequacy or inferiority.

 You can deal with the same events in a different way.
 You can treat everything as feedback.
 “I did this and that happened.”
 No judging, only learning.
 If what you do gives you the results you want, do more of it.
 If not, do less.
-Staying in the question “what really happened here?” leaves you open to get feedback.
+Remaining focused on the question, “What really happened here?” leaves you open to receive feedback.

-Experiencing the world as a sequence of potential failures is draining and diminishing.
+Experiencing the world as a sequence of failures is draining and diminishing.

-Coaching Point: It’s not easy to give up a lifetime of seeing failures.
-What can you do so that the next “failure” you have you see through the lens of “feedback?”
+Coaching Point: It’s not easy to give up a lifetime of seeing some things as failures.
+How can you turn your next “failure” into feedback and use it to adjust and keep growing?

 Copyright 2007 Steve Straus.
 All rights reserved.